-In general, statewide programs, such as Environmental Management and Forest Inventory and Analysis, are directly supervised by a Columbia staff forester with specific training in that program area.
+In general, statewide programs, such as Environmental Management and FIA are directly supervised by a Columbia staff forester with specific training in that program area.

-Digital county mosaics produced from the National Agricultural Imagery Program (NAIP) taken in 2009 have been distributed to field personnel.
-This free, true color, leaf-on imagery is utilized in desktop mapping and geographical information systems to develop recommendations and maps in the delivery of forest management services to forest landowners.
-It is the most current, statewide coverage of aerial imagery available for South Carolina.
+Digital county mosaics produced from the National Agricultural Imagery Program (NAIP) taken in 2011 have been distributed to field personnel.
+This free, true color, leaf-on imagery is utilized in desktop mapping and GISs to develop recommendations and maps in the delivery of forest management services to forest landowners.
+It is the most current, statewide coverage of aerial imagery available for SC.